ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/upgrade/docker/upgrade_preparing.md

 ```

 ##### Migrating Data from Docker Bind Mount Folders to Docker Volumes
-Starting with the **3.6.2** release, the SoBeam team has transitioned from using Docker bind mount folders to Docker volumes.
+Starting with the **3.6.2** release, the ThingsBoard team has transitioned from using Docker bind mount folders to Docker volumes.
 This change aims to enhance security and efficiency in storing data for Docker containers and to mitigate permission issues across various environments.

 To migrate from Docker bind mounts to Docker volumes, please execute the following commands: